lat9/usps/readme.txt

       c.
 Click the "Update" button to save your changes.

 ===== CHANGE HISTORY =====
+2023-xx-yy by lat9 2023-xx-yy Version K11i
+    - Add notification to enable the USPS shipping module to be disabled based on site-specific customizations.

 2023-02-14 by lat9 2023-02-14 Version K11h
     - quotes must be public, not protected.
 Cheapest shipping (when it's USPS) isn't highlighted.
     - Automatic update from K11f not included in K11g!